UofMontreal-Multiexpo/uom.dat/README.md

 >
 > Several versions of the package `ggraph` experience some issues about hierarchical edge bundling charts.
 Such charts are created in `uom.dat` by the functions `co_occurrence_chart` and `rules_chart`.
 Read the associated help pages for more.
 >
 > Note that some of the newer versions of `ggraph` have the same issues.
 The correct operation of these functions has been validated with the version 2.0.5.
-We therefore recommend its use.
 To install it, run the following instruction.
 > ```r
 > remotes::install_version("ggraph", version = "2.0.5")
 > ```